-- Nutrition: by providing prey for a broad range of fish and invertebrate species; - Regulatory processes: providing a bentho-pelagic link by removing plankton and detritus from the water column; - Scientific study: the longevity of species makes it of value in the study of long term climatic and environmental change and ageing research.
-They are also of value as an indicator species for heavy metal pollutant concentrations on seabed sediments; and - Carbon cycling and nutrient regulation: maintaining healthy and productive ecosystems through the laying down of carbonate during shell growth and filterfeeding.
+- Nutrition: by providing prey for a broad range of fish and invertebrate species. - Regulatory processes: providing a bentho-pelagic link by removing plankton and detritus from the water column. - Scientific study: the longevity of species makes it of value in the construction of 'master chronologies' to study climatic and environmental change.
+They are also of value as an indicator species for heavy metal pollutant concentrations on seabed sediments and in ageing research. - Carbon cycling and nutrient regulation: maintaining healthy and productive ecosystems through the laying down of carbonate during shell growth and filterfeeding.